MuhammadAbdullah-hash/Portfolio-React-App/README.md

 ```React
 npm run dev
 ```

-It will give you a local url with which you can navigate to website
+It will give you a local url with which you can navigate to App
 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.